fable187/Tutorials-for-Datacleaning/README.md

-Thanks for your insterest in my formatter.
+Thanks for your interest in my formatter.
 I created this tool to deal with large fixed width text files.
 Large in this context is something +200K rows.
 It uses pandas to format the text file based on the layout file its provided.